 For best results use a smaller or skinny wand on the lower lashes.
 Remove the wand from the tube and wipe off any excess mascara on the rim of the tube because excess mascara on the wand causes clumping.
 Nestle the Flutterby Mascara Shield along the lower lash line as shown.
 Hold the wand vertically as you apply mascara to the lash roots.
 After you have the desired amount of product at the roots, hold the wand horizontally and comb your lashes against the Shield.
 This applies product and combs out clumps.
 If you desire more product on your lash tips, gently push the Shield against your cheek which will push out your lash tips.
-For a demonstration go to https://www.youtube.com/watch?v=r1BQRChsffY.
+For a demonstration go to, “How to Use the Flutterby Mascara Shield for Your Lower Lashes“.

 After each use, wipe off the Shield on a tissue so the mascara doesn’t transfer.
 Repeat the process with your other eye.

 I layer both a volumizing and a lengthening mascara on my upper lashes to achieve a long, full lash look.
 I first apply the volumizing mascara and then a lengthening mascara over that.

 Begin by curling your lashes.
 Comb through your upper lashes with a clean spoolie to straighten the lashes.
 Next, warm your eyelash curler with a hair dryer.
 A ten second blast will be plenty of time to warm it.
 Caution: test the eyelash curler on your hand to make certain it is not too warm to use near your eye.
 Curl your lashes near the root then move the curler out near the tips of your lashes and curl again.
 I gently squeeze the curler 4 to 5 times in each place.